MicrosoftDocs/learn/learn-pr/azure/azure-sql-case-studies/includes/2-scenario-1.md

 After you have a preliminary solution in mind, the next step is often to present it to the larger team (or customer, leadership, etc. depending on the scenario).
 You'll need to assemble and present your solution in a way that shares the project goals and constraints, as well as how your solution addresses those items.

-When you're ready, take the quiz below to evaluate how your solution compares to a sample solution.
+When you're ready, answer the questions below to evaluate how your solution compares to a sample solution.
 There can be multiple right answers, so even if your solution isn't listed, it could be viable.